 Yesterday afternoon my husband and I went for a drive through Allegany State Park.
 The main purpose for yesterday’s drive through Allegany State Park was to discover photo opportunities.
 We made a circle tour of the park stopping at Science Lake, Quaker Lake, the Stone Tower and the Thomas L Kelly covered bridge.
-You may view yesterday’s photographs by clicking here, which will take you to my Flickr page.
-With the exception of the very first photograph in the photo album, I used my camera’s Dramatic Tone art filter.
+I used my camera’s Dramatic Tone art filter.
 The resulting photographs are works of art.
 My camera did the hard work, i.e. processing the image which resulted from the use of the filter.
 All I did was compose the picture (which takes some talent I guess ;)), and crop and sharpen the picture.

-I obtained the following information pertaining to the Dramatic Tone Art Filter from “Simply Robin”.
+I obtained the following information pertaining to the Dramatic Tone Art Filter from Robin Wong.

 “Art Filters were first introduced in Olympus E-30, allowing users to instantly process their photographs into a selection of available creative effects, such as Pinhole and grainy film effects.
 While many professional photographers initially frowned upon such redundant installation of bells and whistles to a seemingly mid-level DSLR from Olympus, the Art Filters did win the hearts of many.
 [T]he popularity of the Art Filter has grown, and been included in all Olympus newer cameras, DSLR system, PEN series and even the compact cameras (called magic filters).
 It was not so much of what the effects produced since they can be easily manipulated and reproduced by many other means through post-processing software.
 What really worked was the user experience while shooting in Art Filters, firstly you can instantly view the effect in real time as you compose the shots in live view before even making that shutter button click, and secondly, you can obtain the results straight out of camera.”